thebkv/bkv/isaiah02.md

 ## Sword → Plowshare

-Isaiah does not discard the metal.
+Isaiah changes the purpose of the metal.

-He changes its purpose.

-The sword becomes a plowshare.

-The spear becomes a pruninghook.
+The sword becomes a plowshare and the spear becomes a pruninghook.

 The strength once used to cut an enemy now opens soil.
 The strength once used to pierce now tends a living vine.